 Use the form above to find your loved one.
 You can search using the name of your loved one, or any family name for current or past services entrusted to our firm.Click here to view all obituaries

 It has always been an on-going debate: cremation vs. burial.
-Lately, cremation has been winning the battle as the more popular choice.
+Lately, cremation has been becoming a more and more common choice.
 The American cremation rate has been steadily on the rise for the past 30 years.
 The year of 2015 marked the first time the cremation rate was higher then the burial rate in the United States.

-So, why cremation?
-Everyone has their own personal reasons for choosing cremation, but we have noticed 5 key benefits of cremation:
+So, what are the benefits of cremation?
+Everyone has their own personal reasons for choosing cremation, but we have noticed 5 key benefits of cremation vs burial:

 Cremation is considered to be more environmentally friendly than burial.
 Often the deceased is embalmed using harsh chemicals for a wake before he/she is buried.
 People have been critical that these chemicals can seep through a casket, and create water and soil pollution.
 Secondly, burial plots take up land space and disturbs the Earth to inter a casket.
 Crematories do release carbon emissions into the air, but new technology is really starting to reduce the amount and impact.